Anton I of Georgia: Biography

 Being one of the sons of Jesse of Kartli by his wife Princess Elene-Begum (a daughter of King Erekle I of Kakheti), Anton was born a royal prince (batonishvili).
 He was raised together with his cousin prince Erekle, the future king Erekle II, in Telavi, Kakheti.
-There, he studied in order to become priest, as well as learning the Greek, "Tatar", and Persian languages.
+There, he studied in order to become priest, as well as learning the Greek, Tatar, and Persian languages.
 At age 15, Anton became engaged to the daughter of the influential politician Givi Amilakhvari, however, his bride was taken away by Nader Shah when the latter took Tiflis (Tbilisi) in 1735.
 According to Prof. Alexander Mikaberidze, therefore, the reconquest of Georgia over the Ottomans by Nader Shah in 1735 through the Ottoman-Persian War of 1730-1735 had a profound effect on Anton, for he left the court and became a monk at the Gelati Monastery in 1738.
 Five years later, he moved to the Gareja Monastery in Kakheti, and was elected catholicos-patriarch of the Orthodox Church in 1744.
 In a row of important political events that occurred in 1744, this event coincided with the Iranian king Nader Shah granting the kingship of Kartli and Kakheti to Anton's uncle Teimuraz II and his cousin Erekle II, respectively.

 Anton established close relations with the Catholic missions active in Georgia and worked to improve contacts with Western Europe; regarding the former, he received criticism from the conservative clergy, who accused him of corrupting the Georgian Orthodox faith and trying to introduce Catholicism in Georgia.
 When Teimuraz II nullified the Catholic presence by moving them from Georgia, Anton's opponents took their chance.
 The ecclesiastical council led by Anton's opponent Zacharias A. Gabashvili, had Anton dismissed from his position on 17 December 1755, and he was succeeded by Catholicos-Patriarch Ioseb Jandieri.
-After his dismissal, which basically meant banishment, as well as 18 months of imprisonment, he moved to Russia, where he reportedly succeeded in getting himself cleansed from these charges at the Holy Synod of the Russian Orthodox Church on 16 March 1757, and was appointed Archbishop of Vladimir on 23 November 1757 by the decree of Catherine II.
+After his dismissal, which basically meant banishment, as well as 18 months of imprisonment, he moved to Russia, where he reportedly succeeded in getting himself cleansed from these charges at the Most Holy Synod of the Russian Orthodox Church on 16 March 1757, and was appointed Archbishop of Vladimir on 23 November 1757 by the decree of Empress Elizabeth.

 Upon Erekle II's invitation, in 1762, Anton returned to the newly established Kingdom of Kartli-Kakheti.
 In the subsequent church council, now back in his homeland, Anton I defeated the conservatives and was reelected to the position catholicos-patriarch in 1764, thus starting his 2nd term.
 He was involved in the political life of his cousin, and renewed his efforts to bring the Georgian principalities closer to Europe.
 In the years of 1772-1782 (he was sent in 1772 by Erekle II himself, Anton took part in the negotiations which led up to the Treaty of Georgievsk of 1783.

 Anton I died on 12 March 1788 and was buried in the Svetitskhoveli Cathedral in Mtskheta, in front of the king's gate.